caiks/TBOT03/README.md

 activeB.continousHistoryEventsEvent: {(0,0),(1,1),(2,4),(3,6),(4,8),(5,10)}
 ...
 ```
-When an actor starts with an initial *model*, it pushes an empty record into the list and creates a discontinuity in the active's map between the *history* and the configuration space.
+When an actor starts with an initial *model*, it pushes an empty record into the list to create a discontinuity in the active's map between the *history* and the configuration space.

 <a name = "Actor"></a>

 ### Actor node

-The `TBOT03` actor node has similar active structure to `TBOT02`.
+The `TBOT03` actor node has similar active structures to `TBOT02`.
 Structure `struct001` defines a two *level* active structure.
 There are 12 *level* one actives, each with a fixed non-overlapping field-of-view of 30 degrees, and 1 *level* two active.
 The *level* one active *history size* defaults to 10,000 *events*.
 The *level* two active *size* defaults to 1,000,000 *events*.

-The principal differences between `TBOT02` and `TBOT03` is not the active structure, but the actions loop and the modes of action.
+The principal difference between `TBOT02` and `TBOT03` is not the active structure, however, but the actions loop and the modes of action.

+TBOT02 a lot of the problem, especially in small rooms, is that we are looking at actions and not requests.
+TBOT03 motor actions will be carefully sycnhronised with the senses.
+Ideally we would have a slice per act and vice-versa i.e. isomorphism.

+TBOT02 constrain each slice so that it spans a reasonable physical space ie the distance between events is a few metres.
+Doorways provide a potential barrier if sometimes the TBOT02 jumps across so have neighbours in same direction with differing steps.
+Slice topology necessarily poor because the slices are too large we need complete sets for each room.
+With vision and relative goals it would be better.
+Rather than crossing with room we need to cross with local region to keep the slices very small but with a good set of transitions.
+Add orientation/room to substrate instead of crossing slice topologies.
+Avoids the slices from becoming too small.

 describe the act loop and the test modes 1-4

 TBOT02 had a small success rate but because it was in constant motion that was enough to attain the goals statistically significantly.
 In TBOT03 we are stopping between actions like a bird walking

 use the change in pose rather than linear or angular speed.
 So for forward motion have a change in postion of 0.5m i.e. 4m lidar range / 8 valency.
 For turn a change in orientation of 30 deg with update rate of 5ms (odom is 3.3ms), i.e. 360/30 = 12 regional models in level 1.
 Forwards take 3000ms, turns 30ms.
 Then wait 220ms for the lidar before stop state.
 Add a wait state before the stop state.
 Run at a higher real_time_factor.

+TBOT03 control is like a duck paddling requires individual strokes experiences increasing resistance

+TBOT03 Report linear and angular change in status log

+TBOT03 wait odom allow small changes in pose send stop

+TBOT03 actor `update_callback` will rely on the actor's clock and not the simulation's.
+Use the timestamp of the scan and odom records to transition the update_callback status.
+WAIT_ODOM waits until two odom records are identical, which is reported.
+Then WAIT_SCAN waits for the second scan timestamp after the first odom timestamp.
+Then write the record with a timestamp equal to the greater of the odom and scan timestamps, report the odom distance and angle rotated (updating averages for actions) from the previous event record and transition to STOP.
+The active update/act thread does nothing until STOP, then it gets the last event, adds it to the active's event queue and runs the update, and then sets the motor state to AHEAD, LEFT, or RIGHT according to the mode.
+If an obstacle prevents AHEAD the event moved flag is reset and the state is set to STOP.
+While the `update_callback` is in these motor states, it will publish the cmd_vel message, and check the odometry (running at 30Hz), until action complete.
+Then publish the cmd_vel message and go to WAIT_ODOM.
+Initial state is START which waits for the first odometry record and then transitions to WAIT_ODOM.
+If not START, always check if no longer horizontal, if not go to CRASH state.
+If STOP then do nothing.

+TBOT03 readme TBOT02 had a small success rate but because it was in constant motion that was enough to attain the goals statistically significantly.
+In TBOT03 we are stopping between actions like a bird walking and so much more successful, but ironically this means that the turtlebot is more likely to be stuck in any loops caused by ambiguity wormholes.
+We must either have better maps to the configuration space or loop handling that artificially fails to go to the wormhole neighbour.
+Always better to have a good map because delooping is not guaranteed to be better than chance.
+It will help only if there are parts of the slice topology that is well mapped eg at doorways.

 actions recorded on next event, actions disconnected from the performance (the acts)